dagronf/DSFSparkline/README.md

 // Change the data source to draw the zeroline at 0.3 myDataSource.zeroLineValue = 0.3
 ```

+To style the zero-line, use the graph member variables defined in **Common elements for graphs that can display a zero line (Line/Bar)**

 ### Modifying or retrieving data